 2. Using the Wrong Rub

 Some folks like to throw their entire seasoning cabinet on their brisket, while others prefer to keep it simple with salt, pepper and the occasional garlic.
-No two smokes are alike, but larger offset smokers are likely to impart more intense smokey flavor, where simple seasoning will suffice while smaller cookers may need the added compensation of a little extra seasoning.
+No two smokes are alike, but larger offset smokers are likely to impart a more intense smoky flavor, where a simple seasoning will suffice.
+Smaller cookers may need the added compensation of a little extra seasoning.
 This may vary person to person, especially as you improve each brisket cook, but it’s simply something to keep in mind when choosing your preferred rub.

 3. Not Allowing (More Than) Enough Time to Smoke

 Always allow yourself MORE than enough time to complete your smoke and to allow your brisket to rest.
 Don’t make plans or have an entire cookout or event depending on your brisket being finished by a certain time.
 Your stall could last longer than usual, or it could even be finished way ahead of schedule, demanding you store it sooner, and so forth.
 You may end up making your guests wait or serving a brisket that isn’t up to your standards.